 There used to be a resort around the corner from my house with a sadistic pyromaniac at the helm.
 At least that’s what I started calling him after the fireworks started — on totally random nights.
 Often mid-week, well after my daughter was fast asleep.

 Blasted out of bed, my daughter was terrified of fireworks.
-So we’re approaching the fourth with some trepidation in this household.
-I figure we’re not the only ones, so I’ve pulled together some of the best tips for keeping them fear-free on the fourth.
+So we’re approaching the 4th of July with some trepidation in this household.
+I figure we’re not the only ones, so I’ve pulled together some of the best tips for keeping them fear-free throughout the holiday weekend.